tim-js/revojs.ro/src/blog/2019-07-30-conference-content-accessibility/index.md

 ## Use high contrast

 Some LED screens might have very bright colors, while an old projector might have low contrast.
-So, setting a good contrast from the very beginning will ensure your content is well displayed on any screen.
+So, setting a high contrast from the very beginning will ensure your content is well displayed on any screen.

 We suggest you stick as much as you can with **black and white**, unless you are aware of the different levels of [color blindness](https://en.wikipedia.org/wiki/Color_blindness) and you plan your presentation accordingly.